The real Greece through the eyes of a local. Explore Greece and visit places only a local and expert can show you!!

-Community, the Mediterranean, Asia and the Black Sea’s zone.
+Community, the Mediterranean, Asia, and the Black Sea’s zone.
 It is notable as the major internal border node of the European Community.
-Alexandroupolis is build by the sea and has a coast line of 35km length.
+Alexandroupolis is built by the sea and has a coastline of 35km length.
 One of the most outstanding features of its landscape is the wetlands formed by the big rivers Evros and the Nestos that cut through it.
 Its antiquities date from the Paleolithic era with the appearance of the first Thracian tribes to the period of Roman domination (2nd and 3rd century B.C.), when its civilization reached its peak.
 The lakes and wetlands of Thrace are among the most important in Europe with perhaps more than three hundred protected species of birds.
 More than 200,000 wild water-birds spend their winter here.
 The flora has drawn the attention of ecologists.

 Evros Delta constitutes one of the most important wetlands, not only in Greece but also in Europe.
 A surface area of 9.500 ha (8.000 ha of land and 1.500 ha of water) has been included in the list of protected wetlands of the International Ramsar Convention (1971), because it hosts important bird species.
 Furthermore, the Evros Delta is characterized as a Special Protection Area (SPA) and is proposed as a Site of Community Importance (pSCI) in the Natura 2000 network (according to Directives 79/409/EEC and 92/43/EEC, respectively).

 A second option can be visiting Dadia forest: